-Also, because it interacts with the opioid receptors (which is why it’s so effective at relieving pain), kratom can be addictive.
-This isn’t the same as opioid addiction, though, and kratom rarely causes an overdose by itself.
+Also, because it interacts with opioid receptors (which is why it’s so effective at relieving pain), kratom can be addictive.
+This isn’t the same as opioid addiction, though; kratom rarely causes an overdose.

 Related: Is Kratom Dangerous?

-Kratom is available in four different types of strains, and they all have similar effects.
+Kratom is available in four different strains, and they all have similar effects.
 However, they do differ in the sense that each kratom strain emphasizes certain aspects.

 Strains are named after the color of the leaf’s vein — but once they’re processed, they all look the same.